wkumari/draft-vandergaast-edns-client-subnet/README.md

    tailored response can vary, an Authoritative Nameserver may return different values of SCOPE PREFIX-LENGTH for different networks.

+   Since some queries can result in multiple RRsets being added to the response, there is an unfortunate ambiguity from the original draft as to how SCOPE PREFIX-LENGTH would apply to each individual RRset.
+   For example, multiple types in response to an ANY metaquery could all have different applicable SCOPE PREFIX-LENGTH values, but this protocol only has the abiity to signal one.
+The response SHOULD therefore include the longest relevant PREFIX-LENGTH of any RRset in the answer, which could have the unfortunate side-effect of redundantly caching some data that could be cached more broadly.
+For the specific case of a CNAME chain, the Authoritative Nameserver SHOULD only place the CNAME, likely with a SCOPE-PREFIX LENGTH of 0, to have it cached appropriately.
+Most modern Recursive Resolvers restart the query with the canonical name, so the remainder of the chain is typically ignored anyway.

    The specific logic that an Authoritative Nameserver uses to choose a tailored response is not in the scope of this document.
 Implementers are encouraged, however, to consider carefully their selection of